Michigan the Olympics

 Andy Potts

-Andy Potts represents another first for UM Olympians.
+Andy Potts registered another first for U-M Olympians.
 The former swimmer (1996-1999) and a walk-on

 member of the UM track team (1999-2000), finished fourth in the 1996 U.S. Olympic 400-meter individual medley

-trials behind UM's Tom Dolan and Eric Namesnik.
-In Athens he will be fulfilling his Olympic dreams as a
+trials behind U-M's Tom Dolan and Eric Namesnik.
+In Athens he fulfilled his Olympic dreams as a

 in a corporate job in Chicago and did not compete in his first triathlon until June 2002.

-Steve Fraser, gold medalist in Greco-Roman wrestling in 1984, is head coach of U.S. Greco-Roman team.
+Steve Fraser, gold medalist in Greco-Roman wrestling in 1984, was head coach of U.S. Greco-Roman team.
 Fraser's gold was the first ever for the United States in the sport.
 He was a four-time wrestling letter winner for U-M, 1977-1980, and served as an assistant coach.
+Kevin Jackson, who won a gold medal in 1992 and would become a U-M assistant wrestling coach in 2021, was head coach of the U.S. freestyle wrestling team.

-New U-M head swimming coach Bob Bowman and his predecessor Jon Urbanchek are serving as assistant coaches for the U.S. swimming team.
-Athens is the fifth consecutive Olympics in which Urbanchek has been an assistant U.S. coach.
+New U-M head swimming coach Bob Bowman and his predecessor Jon Urbanchek both served as assistant coaches for the U.S. swimming team.
+Athens was the fifth consecutive Olympics in which Urbanchek has been an assistant U.S. coach.
 Greg Ryan, who would be hired as U-M women's soccer coach in 2008, was an assistant coach for the gold medal winning U.S. women's soccer team in Athens.

 The U-M Results - 2004